Transworld Snowboarding (video game): Gameplay

 Transworld Snowboarding is a snowboard freestyle racing game.
 The game features ten professional snowboarders, including Todd Richards, Andrew Crawford, Tina Basich, Barrett Christy, and Peter Line.

 Development

 Transworld Snowboarding was developed by Housemarque.
 The game was originally in development for the Dreamcast under the name of Supreme Snowboarding 2 before being moved to the Xbox and given a complete graphics revamp, and after Infogrames signed a licensing deal with the Transworld Skateboarding magazine.
 It was first announced at E3 2001, along with Transworld Skateboarding and Transworld Surf.

-The game was originally slated for release in the second quarter of 2002; it was released in the United States on October 15, with a European release on November 8 later that year.
+The game was originally slated for release in the second quarter of 2002; it was released in the United States on October 15, with a European release on November 15 later that year.

 Reception

 Upon its release, Transworld Snowboarding received "average" reviews according to the review aggregation website Metacritic.
-It was nominated for "Best Extreme Sports Game" for IGN's Best of E3 2002.
+It was nominated for "Best Extreme Sports Game" for IGNs Best of E3 2002.